lynnfaraday/aresmush.com/_root/tutorials/code/edit-database.md

 The "Ares Way" is to use admin commands for these sorts of things.
 Need to edit someone's skills?
 Use the `ability` command.
 Need to edit someone's actor?
 Use the admin `actor` commands.

-> See `ahelp` for a complete list of admin commands.
+> See `help` for a complete list of admin commands.

 # Tinkering